artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 **WC - APG Weight Shipping** add to your WooCommerce store the ability to calculate shipping costs based on weight and postcode, state (province) and/or country address shipping.

 = Features =
+* Fully compatible with the Cart and Checkout blocks from the WordPress block editor.
 * You can add a fixed cost of packing and/or handling per shipping.
 * You can add, also cost of packing, an additional fixed cost as amount or percentage, per shipping or product.
 * You can create an unlimited number of rates.